rl-institut/OWEFE/README.md

 [oemof README](https://github.com/oemof/oemof-solph#readme)

+## Contribution

+OWEFE is always ready for new functions and representations of environmental technologies, so if you'd like to contribute, we're always ready to accept new Pull Requests or investigate new issues.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE.md](https://github.com/rl-institut/OWEFE/blob/master/LICENSE) file for details.

 # rli_template

 This repository is based on rli-template, a template repository for creating new projects under the RLI's umbrella